My day begins between 3:30 and 4 a.m. I slip stealthily from under the covers and drape my feet over the edge of the bed.

 I grab my writing sweatshirt and put on my headphones.
 There’s no music.
 Just silence.
 It helps me get locked in and laser-focused for the next sixty to ninety minutes.

 Time flies by.
 I pause only when my throat gets dry to quench my thirst.
-It’s still pitch black outside the 16-foot windows of my loft apartment resting high above a hill in Toronto’s Beaches neighborhood.
-Only the headlights of an early morning garbage truck break the stillness of the night, but they don’t break my concentration.
+It’s still pitch black outside the 32nd story windows of my apartment in downtown Toronto.
+Only the lights from Toronto’s CN Tower landmark break the stillness of the night, but they don’t break my concentration.

 By five thirty or six o’clock I’m satisfied with my first draft.
-It’s time for my daily inspirational quotes to be shared with our rapidly growing Early to Rise Facebook readership of over 7,500 members.
+It’s time for my daily inspirational quotes to be shared with our rapidly growing Turbulence Training and Early to Rise Facebook readership of over 93,000 and 15,000 members, respectively.
 These are not automated.
 I prefer to share what is fresh on my mind each morning.
 I tweet it.
 I post it for my Turbulence Training readers.
 I update it to our Transformation Contest entrants as well.

 After this few minutes break I return to my writing.
 This time, it’s email drafts.
 It could be the weekly Wednesday Early to Rise team email, or the Thursday Turbulence Training team email.
-It could be Monday’s issue of Early to Rise Premium, where I share “What I Learned This Week.”
 Or it could be one of my many Turbulence Training email articles to be sent to my list of over 90,000 fitness fanatics.

 These emails come faster and much easier than the eight hundred word articles.
 I slay the biggest dragon first when my subconscious mind is bubbling over with ideas and my mind is clear and fresh.
 Then I move to the emails.
 Having written over three thousand fitness emails in the last twelve years, the Power of Habit has helped me achieve outlier status.
 There are few people in the world that have written as much on fitness as I have.
 I can dash off one thousand words for a fitness article almost as quickly as you could recap your dinner from last night.